 The Secretary of State’s definition is different at the state and federal levels.
 The Secretary of State for each individual state is generally only concerned with matters for that individual state.

-At the federal level, the Secretary of State meaning is very different, and this person has a much different role.
+At the federal level, the Secretary of State fills a very different role.
 The President of the United States appoints the federal Secretary of State.
 Consent from the Senate is necessary for this appointment.
-Duties include serving as the President’s foreign affairs adviser.
-This person works directly with the Foreign Service of the United States and the State Department to carry out approved foreign policies.
+Duties include serving as the President’s foreign affairs adviser, and this person also works directly with the Foreign Service of the United States and the State Department to carry out approved foreign policies.

-Unlike the Secretary of State at the state level, you won’t need to deal with the federal Secretary of State when it comes to domestic business affairs.
+Unlike the Secretary of State at the state level, business owners won’t deal with the federal Secretary of State.

 The Secretary of State is responsible for state-level business record keeping, duties relating to elections, and more.
 These responsibilities differ by state.